Frequently Asked Questions

 Back to Top

-(26) How many copies of each filing and each exhibit must I file?
+(26) How many copies of each filing and each attachment must I file?

 The number of copies that shall be filed with the Board depends on whether you are filing your documents in hard copy or electronically.
 Multiple hard copies of a document that is filed electronically are not required.